Particles: the difference between WA and GA

 b) completely lose its ability to communicate the information we want. (ie. in answer to the question “Who drove the car?“)

 If you answered a, は is probably the particle you’re looking for.
-On the other hand, if your sentence just became a steaming pile of useless words without it (b), が is probably your best bet.
+On the other hand, if your sentence just became a steaming pile of useless words without it (as in situation b), が is probably your best bet.
 I won’t guarantee that this works in all situations, but give it a try next time you are scratching your head over which particle you should use.

-We could do a similar test that works on the same principle, but instead of taking out your problem word, try just marking it with a comma and imagining a pause in the sentence.
+A similar test that works on the same principle is to try replacing the particle with a comma or imagining a pause in the sentence.

 watashi, kuruma o unten shimashita.
 (I, drove the car.)